tzConnectBerlin/slate/source/index.html.md

 A cart session is either derived from the cookie session (when not logged in) or from the cart session that is connected to the logged in user.
-When logging in after having done some cart operations on the cookie session, the user is connected to the cookie based cart session.
-From thereon this cart session stays connected to this user until either it is checked out by the user, or it expires.
-If the user was already connected to some other active cart session, it is terminated.
+When logging in after having done some cart operations on the cookie session, the user is connected to the cookie based cart session (and if the user was already connected to another cart session, this other session is canceled).

-The only endpoint that requires being logged in is the checkout endpoint.
+The only cart related endpoint that requires being logged in is the checkout endpoint.

 Every cart session has an expiration date.
-Currently this is 30 minutes after the last POST action (add, remove, list).
+In our demo deployments this is 30 minutes after the last POST action (add, remove, list), but this can be set to whichever duration, determined by an environment variable.

 ## List NFTs in the cart